-Grace was an 1899 graduate of Lehigh University who went straight from the campus to “the Steel” as Bethlehem Steel Corporation is commonly known.
+Grace was an 1899 graduate of Lehigh University who went straight from the campus to “the Steel,” as Bethlehem Steel Corporation is commonly known.

-In 1913, at age thirty-six, Eugene Grace was named president of Bethlehem Steel Company and three years later was elected president of the parent company, Bethlehem Steel Corporation.
+In 1913, at age 36, Eugene Grace was named president of Bethlehem Steel Company and three years later was elected president of the parent company, Bethlehem Steel Corporation.
 He spent forty years as president and chairman before stepping down in 1957.
-He died in 1960 at the age of eighty-three.
+He died in 1960 at the age of 83.
 He was a giant of industry and a true friend of golf.
 It seems only fitting that this breathtakingly beautiful 18 holes of golf be named after this true visionary.

-The Grace Course is one of only forty-four golf courses in the country to have been named to Golf Digest’s prestigious “Top 100 Golf Courses” every year since the inception of the rankings in 1966 until the late nineties.
+The Grace Course is one of only 44 golf courses in the country to have been named to Golf Digest’s prestigious “Top 100 Golf Courses” every year since the inception of the rankings in 1966 until the late 1990s.
 Considering the great many outstanding courses that have been built in the past decade, this is no small feat.
-The Grace Course, long and demanding, is set among 150 acres that challenges the golfer to use every club in the bag.
+The Grace Course, long and demanding, is set among 150 acres that challenge the golfer to use every club in the bag.
 It is quite unlike the Old Course in both design and topography.
 The Grace Course surrounds the Old Course and does not return to the clubhouse at the ninth hole.
-It does stop at the quaint “Villa Pazzetti”, the club’s beautiful “halfway” house.
+It does stop at the quaint Villa Pazzetti, the club’s beautiful “halfway” house.
 The course measures 7,051 yards from the championship tees and features greens nearly twice the size of those on the Old Course but without the severe contours.

-The par three eleventh hole is a marvelous rendition of a “Redan” hole that features a slightly uphill shot to a green that is set at an angle to the tee and slopes gently away from the golfer.
+The par three 11th hole is a marvelous rendition of a “Redan” hole that features a slightly uphill shot to a green that is set at an angle to the tee and slopes gently away from the golfer.